 "In order to create a conducive sleep environment we want it as dark as possible and the blackout curtains will block out warming light for people who are sleeping when the sun is shining, or in the summer when it starts to get light earlier.
-Street lights and city lights can also interfere with sleep," says Dianne Augelli, M.D., a sleep physician at Weill Cornell Medicine in New York.
-"We generally want our rooms to be dark, quiet and cool.
-The idea is to use the blackout curtains so that your sleep isn’t disturbed prior to your wake time.
-So if you’re someone who is getting up at 7:30 a.m., but it’s already light at six, that extra light may cause awakening that can fragment your sleep."
+Street lights and city lights can also interfere with sleep," said Dianne Augelli, MD, a sleep physician at Weill Cornell Medicine in New York.
+These blackout curtains from Amazon are 100-percent polyester and made with a triple-weave fabric, meant to block out light and diminish any intrusive noise from the outside.
+They include two panels with velcro ties so you can pull them back when you are not sleeping.
+These blackout curtains are also machine-washable for easy cleaning.

 It’s not just the light coming from our devices, but other lights in the room, that can keep you awake.

 “I advise turning down the lights in your home towards the end of the day," said Dr. Apostolos Lekkos, founder of Bios Functional Medicine.
 "Lower light levels can help promote your natural melatonin production — your sleep hormone.”